 Federal Direct Loans: Students looking to finance their education with loans should first consider borrowing Federal Direct Loans.
 These loans require that you complete your FAFSA as well as a Master Promissory Note and Entrance Counseling.
-Types of Federal Direct Loans include:
+Federal Direct Loans include:

 Private Loans: These are credit-based loans that should be considered as a last resort for students looking to finance their education.
 For more information and a list of private lenders, visit Elmselect.com.
 To apply, please follow instructions on the private lender's website.
 Due to credit expiration timeframes, borrowers should avoid applying more than 90 days prior to the start date of classes.